PLAN YOUR VISIT

 Some hotels – again, most typically ‘ryokan ‘– will have surcharges that apply to some guests.
 The most common example is surcharges that apply to young children who will not be charged for inclusion on booking websites but instead, are subject to an additional charge upon check-in or check-out.
 Make sure to read the fine print and check in advance when traveling with children.

 Additional charges might apply to use of private ‘onsen’ (hot spring) facilities, ‘onsen’ tax and other miscellaneous charges.
-These are all common and expected by Japanese travellers.
-If you are taken by surprise by an additional charge, take it with some humour and unless it’s outrageous, it will be easier just to pay it.
+These are all common and are typically regulated by the specific municipality you are staying in.

 yasuesou-bio-hotel